soyart/notes/pages/Go slices.md

 	  c := [10]int{}            // [0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 	  d := [...]int{7, 5, 3, 1} // d's type is [4]int
 	  ```
-	  Here, `a` and `b` are of different types, and for `b` the third element is automatically initialized to zero value for us. `c` is also an array of int of length 10, whose elements are all initialized to 0.
+	  Here, `a` and `b` are of different types, and for `b` the third element is automatically initialized to zero value for us. `c` is also an array of int of length 10, whose elements are all initialized to zero.
 	- Think about arrays as a sort of struct but with indexed rather than named fields: a fixed-size composite value.
-	- Unlike in C, Go array variables are values and **NOT some pointers to the first element**.
+	- [Unlike C arrays]([[C pointers and arrays]]), Go array variables are values and **NOT some pointers to the first element**.
 		- ```go
 		  package main
 		  import "fmt"